Joint and Shared Municipal Court

-The Frankford Township Joint Municipal Court shares services with Townships of Frankford, Lafayette, Sandyston, Montague, and Walpack.
+The Frankford Township Joint Municipal Court shares services with Frankford, Lafayette, Sandyston, Montague, and Walpack.
+The Frankford Township Shared Municipal Court services are held for Blairstown Township (Warren County).

 April 21, 2020